pgonzaleznetwork/HappySoup.io/README.md

 [Watch a quick demo, you willl start using it!](http://github.com)

+:x: No complex sfdx commands

+:x: No plug-ins

-No complex sfdx commands, plug-ins or development knowledge required :cold_sweat:  just [log in](https://sfdc-happy-soup.herokuapp.com/) and start sipping the soup! :stew: :clap:
+:x: No development knowledge required :cold_sweat:

+:white_check_mark: just [log in](https://sfdc-happy-soup.herokuapp.com/) and start sipping the soup! :stew: :clap:

 <p align="center">